neonmik/Wave-Machine-Firmware/README.md

 - Firmware upgrade procedure (hold reset button and connect to PC/Mac, drag and drop firmware) - Need to have a different name come up

+- Add a paraphonic filter - _is_ could be too much for MCU at the minute, but could be done similar to mod with adjustable ADSR, just need to reconfigure UI layout really...

 Things already implemented:

 + Proven hardware functions (Pots, LEDs, Keys, Audio)
     + EEPROM
+        + Improved Save handling, moved code preset saving code into here to make the UI more friendly:- Rewrite lower storgae code to use PRESET struct instead of breaking it down into bytes (was for an issue due to page size I believe)
     + LEDs
         + Test script for LEDs
             + Added function to show led test on startup if Preset button is held down